Imtiaz-Hasan/font-group-system/README.md

 - **Font preview**: See uploaded fonts rendered as "Example Style" text
 - **Font deletion**: Remove individual fonts from the system
 - **File validation**: Ensures only TTF files are accepted
+- **Duplicate prevention**: Prevents uploading fonts with the same name

 ### Font Group Management
 - **Dynamic group creation**: Add multiple fonts to groups with validation